CENTER FOR ARIZONA POLICY, INC. PRIVACY STATEMENT (Updated March 7, 2018)

 In addition, CAP uses clear gifs in our HTML-based emails to let us know which emails have been opened by the recipients.
 This allows us to gauge the effectiveness of certain communications and the effectiveness of our marketing campaigns.
 If you would like to opt-out of these emails, please see the Opt-out section.

-CAP communicates with users on a regular basis to provide requested resources and in regards to issues relating to their account CAP replies via email or phone, in accordance with the user’s wishes.
+CAP communicates with users on a regular basis to provide requested resources and in regards to issues relating to their account, CAP replies via email or phone, in accordance with the user’s wishes.

 Sharing of Information

 CAP may need to disclose personal information when CAP has a good-faith belief that such action is necessary to comply with a current judicial proceeding, a court order, or legal process.
+This has not happened to date and would only happen in rare circumstances.

 Aggregate Information (non-personally identifiable)